Otto-AA/MidiPlayer/API.md

 -   `start` **int** start of the time range in miliseconds
 -   `end` **int** end of the time range in miliseconds

-Returns **[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** array containing all events which are in the range
+Returns **[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** containing all events which are in the time range

 ### play

-Play
 start playing the parsed midi from the current time

 ### pause

-pause
 pauses the playing at the current time

 ### stop

-stop
 pauses the playing and sets the current time to zero

 ### setTime